posit-dev/shinyrealtime/prompt.md

 ```

 In your Python code, assume that the `matplotlib` library is already imported as
 `mpl` and that the `pandas` library is already imported as `pd`.
-There will
+The Seaborn
-already be an `mtcars` variable available that contains the data you need to plot.
+datasets listed below are all loaded under the given variable names.

 Calling fig.show() is never needed, and will cause the program to crash.